cxzhou35/learning_cuda/README.md

 **PyTorch -> Cpp -> CUDA**

-In this tutorial, we will implement a PyTorch CUDA extension called **diff_trilinear_interpolation** which is a differentiable trilinear interpolation.
-The forward and backward functions are implemented in CUDA and the C++ bridge is used to connect the PyTorch and CUDA.
+In this tutorial, we will implement a PyTorch CUDA extension called **diff_trilinear_interpolation**.
+The forward and backward modules are implemented in CUDA and the C++ bridge is used to connect the PyTorch and CUDA.

 [Tutorial Video by YouTuber AI葵](https://www.youtube.com/watch?v=l_Rpk6CRJYI) | [Github Repo](https://github.com/kwea123/pytorch-cppcuda-tutorial)